 Tewdwr (Teowdor) is given no patronymic, nor is he assigned a kingdom, in S425.
-However, a Tewdwr ab Elise, king of Brycheiniog, appears in the Llandaff Charters (Pages 237–9, Evans & Rhys edition) in association with Libiau, bishop of Llandaff.
-Wendy Davies, who is well known for her analysis of the Charters, dates this appearance c.925.
+However, a Tewdwr ab Elise, king of Brycheiniog, appears in the Book of Llandaff (Pages 237–9, Evans & Rhys edition) in association with a Bishop Libiau.
+Wendy Davies, who is well known for her analysis of the Book of Llandaff’s charters, dates this appearance c.925.
 It appears, then, that Teowdor equates to Tewdwr ab Elise, king of Brycheiniog.
 It is probable that this Elise is Elise ap Tewdwr, the king of Brycheiniog who Asser says (§80) chose to submit to Alfred the Great in order to get protection against the “sons of Rhodri”.

-The Llandaff Charters, however, seem to have missed out a generation.
+The Book of Llandaff, however, seems to have missed out a generation.
 The final sequence of names in the genealogy associated with Brycheiniog (§8) in Jesus College MS 20 is: Tewdwr ap Griffri ab Elise ap Tewdwr.
 By this token, the Tewdwr who witnessed S425 was the grandson, not son, of the Elise who submitted to Alfred.